 Here’s a summary on what the article is all about:

-Microsoft Office SharePoint Server 2007 publishing sites make use of the Office SharePoint Server Publishing Features to provide capabilities for creating engaging Web content management (WCM) sites.
-Frequently used as Internet-facing Web sites, these sites require the use of custom-designed user interfaces to establish an online corporate identity.
-This process, whether it is used on a traditional HTML page or in Office SharePoint Server, is known as Web site branding.
-Publishing sites make use of master pages, page layouts, Web Parts, and CSS to enable designers and developers to create branded Web sites that can rival the designs of many popular Web sites today.
-This article focuses on the mechanics of properly planning and creating a design for an external, Internet Web site by using a publishing site.
-The article uses as a specific example a fictitious travel company, Adventure Works Travel, which needs to create a heavily branded SharePoint site.
-Figure 1 shows this publishing site.
+Microsoft SharePoint Server 2010 publishing sites use Publishing Features to provide capabilities to create engaging web content management (WCM) sites.
+Frequently used as Internet-facing websites, these sites require the use of custom-designed user interfaces (UIs) to establish an online corporate identity.
+Creating custom-designed UIs, either on a traditional HTML page or in Microsoft SharePoint Server 2010, is known as website branding.
+Publishing sites use master pages, page layouts, Web Parts, and cascading style sheets (.css files) to enable designers and developers to create branded websites with designs that can rival those of many current and popular websites today.
+This article focuses on the mechanics of properly planning and creating a design for an external, Internet-facing website with a publishing site, as shown in Figure 1.
+The article uses a fictitious travel company, Adventure Works Travel, as an example of a company that wants to create an extensively branded SharePoint site.

 I’d like to thank Randy Drisgill , fellow SharePoint MVP for assisting with this paper.